 4. Grammar Mistakes and Word Choice are Different

 Hand-in-hand with number three comes our next consideration, understanding the tone of voice the influencer uses and that they write the same way they speak.
-Not all influencers are experts on proper grammar and the majority of their blog isn't run like a corporate website.
+Not all influencers are experts on proper grammar and their blog isn't a corporate website.
 The conversational tone that they use is what drew their audiences in to begin with, and it's that tone that will help sell your product in a more natural way.

 Now you can of course ask an influencer to fix typos, but if you're asking them to change their writing style to better suite your brand, perhaps you shouldn't be partnering with influencers in the first place.
 Remember, it's all about meshing your two brands together for a complementary piece.